niths4u/data_science_lab/README.md

 ## Setting up system level users and groups
 1. Create a user and group called `labuser` and assign a specific `uid` and `guid` , say 2100.
 The number 2100 is important because going further docker containers will also be using same uid and guid to ensure the files persisted are accessible from host and vice versa
 2. `groupadd -g 2100 labuser`
-3. `useradd -u 2100 -d /home/labuser -ms /bin/bash -g labuser -p “$(openssl passwd -1 labuser123)” labuser`
+3. `useradd -u 2100 -d /home/labuser -ms /bin/bash -g labuser -p “$(openssl passwd -1 labuser123)” labuser` Feel free to change the password from *labuser123* to any password.

 ## Folder setup